yassu/Timer.rb/readme.markdown

 Timer.rb
 ===========

- This is a simple timer, which write string when spend time at your console.
+ This is a simple timer, which write string at your console when spend time.

 Usage
 ------